swhitley/Boomerang/README.md

 When using the **Custom XSLT or Template (opt)** parameter, it is best to navigate in the selection field using the **By Type** option and then by **File**.
 Workday Drive carries a reference to the file and a view of the file as separate objects.
 It is important to select the file object, and not the view object.

+### Request Template

+Boomerang is a no-code solution.
+With the Template parameter, XSLT coding is not required.

+A template is an XML document that contains references to the fields in the input report.

+Follow these steps to setup a valid template:

+1. Ensure the report is using the standard namespace `urn:com.workday/bsvc`.
+This value is set when clicking the **Enable as Web Service** flag.
+Override the default value.
+2. Construct a valid API request document using the information available on the [Workday Web Services Directory](https://community.workday.com/sites/default/files/file-hosting/productionapi/index.html).
+3. Wherever dynamic data is needed in your request document, add the field name from your report input, surrounded by double-braces.
+For example, if your input report contains a field called"costCenter", add the following text to your template where the cost center should appear:  `{{costCenter}}`
+4. When Boomerang runs, it will convert your template into an XSL transformation.
+The double-braces will be replaced by xsl:value-of code.
+The field name will be prefixed with `wd:`.
+5. To prevent a `wd:` prefix from being applied automatically, use a tilde (~) immediately following the double-braces.
+See the example template where an XSLT function is used to get the current date.

+See the sample below for a request template that can be used to update a business title.

 ### Sample Custom Report

 <img width="503" alt="image" src="https://user-images.githubusercontent.com/413552/213957384-1b6c66eb-90de-4fca-83db-83eff118baf5.png">